mshettyFE/GramsSimSensitivity/SenseJob/README.md

 For MeV gamma ray detection, we default to a cubic structure.

-The options.xml contains all the parameters used by the cpp executables (since C++ doesn't come with an equivalent to argparse natively).
+The options.xml contains all the parameters used by the cpp executables (since C++ doesn't come with an equivalent to Python's [argparse](https://docs.python.org/3/library/argparse.html) natively).
 Look inside for details.
 If you want a through explaination for how to use/modify the .xml file, see [here](https://github.com/wgseligman/GramsSim/tree/master/util).